Blog

 Career Development and Career Change

-My job was to help service members from all branches of the military find what was next for them after they exited the military.
-Many were lost and afraid, the plan they had was changed by an injury, family issue, or something completely out of their control.
+My job was to help service members from all military branches find what was next for them after they exited the military.
+Many were lost and afraid; their plan was changed by an injury, family issue, or something entirely out of their control.

-Helping thousands of men and women figure it all out helped me to see clearly how to attack career development and job change.
+Helping thousands of men and women figure it out helped me see how to attack career development and job change.
 The number one key is to have a plan, another plan, and another plan.
-Being ready to pivot always made the huge leap from the military back to civilian world work.
+Being ready to pivot always made the massive leap from the military to civilian world work.

-Pairing my life experience, my professional experience, and my Bachelor's degree in communications I found my life passion in helping others through a difficult stressful part of life.
+Pairing my life experience, professional experience, and Bachelor's degree in communications, I found my life passion in helping others through a problematic, stressful part of life.

 I was promoted to department manager and began to work with local businesses to assist them with training and employment needs.
 This gave me a great perspective of both the employer and the employee.

-Working on both sides of employment often see the disconnect, employees think the employer is lucky to have them, and companies not communicating well in the hiring process.
+Working on both sides of employment, I often see the disconnect; employees think the employer is lucky to have them, and companies do not communicate well in the hiring process.
 It is easy for both sides to get discouraged.
 I love the process and work hard for my clients to make the process not only okay but maybe even a little fun!

 HOW I GOT HERE!